Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 #### 3.b Theter Transactions from Google BigQuery

 Google BigQuery provides database with Ethereum and Bitcoin blockchian.
-Here I the query that I wrote to retrive Tether transactions using SQL:
+Here the query that I wrote to retrive Tether transactions using SQL:

 ``` sql
 SELECT